-If you have travelled to mainland China in the last 14 days, please monitor yourself daily for symptoms like fever or cough up to 14 days after your last visit in China.
+If you are returning from any of these areas, please monitor yourself daily for symptoms like fever or cough for 14 days after your last visit.

 Symptoms for COVID-19 are similar to those for influenza or other respiratory illnesses.
 They can range from mild to severe and include: